Application Deadline: May 21, 2019

 What are the selection criteria?

-- Demonstrate interest, knowledge, or professional experience in Civic Engagement, Environmental Issues, or Social Entrepreneurship and Economic Development;
+- Demonstrate interest, knowledge, or professional experience in Civic Engagement, Environmental Issues and Natural Resource Management, or Social Entrepreneurship and Economic Development;

 - Demonstrate strong leadership qualities and potential in their university, place of work, and/or community;

 - Demonstrate a commitment or interest in community service, volunteerism, or mentorship;

 - Indicate a serious interest in learning about the United States and Southeast Asia as a region;